GianlucaDeStefano/forgerydetectionproject/Readme.md

 # Forgery detection project
 This is a project for the course of Machine Learning in Cyber Security.
-It's aim is to produce a machine learning model capable of identifying tampered regions of images testin also its performances against black box adversarial attacks
+It's aim is to produce a machine learning model capable of identifying tampered regions of images testin also its performances against black box adversarial attacks.

 ## Installation